Download

 immediate feedback.

 Diction Step.
-The words of the song or aria
+The non-English lyrics of the song or aria

 are spoken in rhythm while the melody is played on a